Hammamet: Tunisia’s Fashoniable Garden Resort

 The resort of Hammamet is located on the coast of Tunisia, the most northern country on the African continent; it is an increasingly popular choice of holiday destination for tourists from all over Europe due to its proximity and accessibility.
 Fights are frequent and inexpensive from most European countries and are of very short duration.
 At less than three hours' flying time from the UK, it is possible to experience a totally different culture for less than the cost of a typical family package holiday to Spain.

-Known as North Africa’s answer to St. Tropez, Hammamet is the longest established resort in Tunisia and offers the visitor a wide range of activities for a fun-packed family holiday.
+Known as North Africa’s answer to St. Tropez, because of it's fashionable reputation with the upmarket set, Hammamet is the longest established resort in Tunisia and offers the visitor a wide range of activities for a fun-packed family holiday.
 It is popular with young couples and also the retired who are seeking long-term winter breaks.
 The calm, clear waters of the Mediterranean and temperate climate make it an ideal year-round destination although sun worshippers are better suited to the usual may to October season.
+For those in seach of ethnic experiences and bohemian lifestyle, Hammamet ticks all the boxes.

 Hammamet is only a short forty minute transfer from the recently built Enfidha airport by road and is the most northern resort in comparison to Sousse and Port el Kantaoui.
 There is another airport at Monastir, one and a half hours further south.